 Accessibility and Social Justice

-Arrangements for accessibility services can become quite costly, and funds are limited.
 The SSSP has established an Accessibility Services Fund in order for members to be able to contribute directly to making the Annual Meeting accessibility services more affordable for attendees with disabilities.
-Please consider making a donation when you register.
+Based on the generosity of those who donated when they registered, we received $440 in donations.

 Air Quality – Smoking – Service Animals